100 Famous Logos: Design Lessons & Brand Strategy for 2026

 4. Versatility: Does It Work Everywhere?

-A modern logo has to live in a thousand places at once.
+A modern logo must be present in a thousand places at once.
 It must be clear as a tiny favicon in a browser tab, sharp when embroidered on a shirt, and powerful when printed on a giant billboard.
 It must work in a single colour (black and white) and full colour.
 This is where overly detailed or gradient-heavy logos fail.

 5. Appropriateness: Does It Fit Your Business?

-The design choices need to match the character of your business.
-You wouldn't use a playful, comic-book font for a high-end law firm.
-The logo for a toy company shouldn't feel like it belongs to a bank.
-This doesn't mean being literal.
-The Mercedes-Benz logo isn't a picture of a car.
+The design choices should align with the character of your business.
+You wouldn’t use a playful, comic-book font for a high-end law firm.
+The logo for a toy company shouldn’t resemble that of a bank.
+This doesn’t mean being literal.
+The Mercedes-Benz logo isn’t a picture of a car.
 But its clean, precise, engineered feel is appropriate for a luxury car brand.

 The Four Mistakes Every Entrepreneur Makes With Their Logo